 You also have to be psychologically strong as often you have to motivate your client to push more.
 Believing in yourself would help you to make your clients believe in themselves.
 Also scheduled rest and proper nutrition is very important.

-The Pros and Cons of Personal Training
+The advantage and disadvantage of Personal Training

 If you are a fitness enthusiast, it is a great career choice for you but it’s also important for you to look at every angle before taking the plunge.